ahmedkhan1062/Water-Flow-Simulator/readme.md

 My program can be launched with two different make commands: "make runMedium" and "make runLarge".
 This depends on whether you want to run the medium terrain or the large one.

+All project files can be found inside the "src" folder